chocolatey/docs/input/en-us/central-management/setup/website.md

 ### IIS Settings

-This package creates the CCM Website and Application Pool with the following defaults:
+This package creates the Chocolatey Central Management Website and Application Pool with the following defaults:

 * IIS Web Application Pool:               **ChocolateyCentralManagement**
   * enable32BitAppOnWin64:                **True**